avega17/CCOM_MS_Coursework/README.md

 ## Computer Vision:

-### Detection and assessment of distributed rooftop PV Systems using
+### Detection and assessment of distributed rooftop PV Systems using High-Resolution Multispectral Satellite Imagery

 The first fundamental challenge lies in the automated, accurate, and scalable identification and geometric characterization of distributed rooftop PV panels using very-high-resolution (VHR) multispectral satellite imagery.